r-angi/asp-sorting-hat/README.md

 This system optimizes the assignment of youth to crews within different centers using Google's OR-Tools CP-SAT solver.

+## Background

+[Jesse Lee ASP](https://jesseleeasp.org/) is an organization based out of [Jesse Lee Memorial UMC](https://jesseleechurch.com/) in Ridgefield, CT that runs a youth mission trip to Appalachia every year through [Appalachia Service Project (ASP)](https://asphome.org/).
+Hundreds of youth volunteers join each year and need to be assigned to crews across multiple centers with adult leaders.
+The crew assignment problem is solved through this algorithm.

 ## Overview

 The system takes youth preferences (buddy forms) and assigns each youth to a crew within a center while optimizing for: